quist00/carpentries.org/pages/instructor-training/confirmation.md

 ---
 layout: page
-title: Registration Confirmation Page
+title: Instructor Training Registration Confirmation Page
 permalink: instructor-training/confirmation/
 exclude: true
 ---

-# Thank you for registering!
+## Thank you for registering!

 Thank you for registering for a Carpentries Instructor Training event.
 You should be getting an email from Eventbrite to confirm your registration.